SAVE THE DATE

 Papersucks Contest -- Winner Announced!

-A few weeks ago, we announced a contest.
+Last year, we announced a contest.
 The objective -- provide one idea for removing paper from business processes.
-The winner, who has received access to AIIM's new Process Improvement training course:
+The winner, who has received access to AIIM's Business Process training course:

 How about “#paperordigital?” (word play on the ol’ “paper or plastic” grocery store choice).
 The practical idea: ask all retailers to donate one cent to a “green” fund for every instance where a receipt is not printed or delivered electronically. from Adrian Ungureanu